UbiquityRobotics/learn2/docs/troubleshooting/hardware/rpi.rst

 .. note::

-    These tables have placeholders for now.
-They will be updated in due time.
+    The following table has placeholders for now.
+It will be updated in due time.

 **TABLE CONTENT INCOMING**